 The first confirmed date for the production of gin is the early 17th century in Holland, although claims have been made that it was produced prior to this in Italy.
-In Holland it was produced as a medicine and sold in chemist shops to treat stomach complaints, gout and gallstones.
-To make it more palatable, the Dutch started to flavour it with juniper, which had medicinal properties of its own.
+In Holland, it was produced as a medicine and sold in chemist shops to treat stomach complaints, gout, and gallstones.
+To make it more palatable, the Dutch started to flavor it with juniper, which had medicinal properties of its own.

 From Dutch courage to William of Orange

 British troops fighting in the Low Countries during the Thirty Years’ War were given ‘Dutch Courage’ during the long campaigns in the damp weather through the warming properties of gin.
 Eventually, they started bringing it back home with them, where already it was often sold in chemists’ shops.
 Distillation was taking place in a small way in England, but it now began on a greater scale, though the quality was often very dubious.
 Nevertheless, the new drink became a firm favorite with the poor.